Joan Calabrese: Work

 She began styling children's clothing when she first made dresses for her two daughters, Marisa Moore and Elena Calabrese.
 As she made these dresses, her cousin, Tom Marotta, who was at that time Vice President of Saks Fifth Avenue's couture department, was intrigued by her designs and had Joan introduce her dresses to the store.
 This children's boutique, owned by Linda Berman, began buying her self-sewn dresses, which started off her career.
 For the first couple of years of sewing dresses, she only worked on them herself, but as her children's dresses got introduced into her boutiques she began to hire seamstress.
 As she became more known, her dresses were carried in Cerutti's on Madison Avenue, New York.
-After this well-known store bought her clothing, more and more companies wanted her dresses.
+After Saks Fifth Avenue began selling her clothing, other retailers ordered her designs.

 She was one of the few stylist for high style clothing for children.
 Calabrese also made women's handbags, but was more inspired to do children's clothing and continued on with couture for kids.

 For many years she worked under her own label, Joan Calabrese INC. She bought her own fabrics from Paris, Europe, where she traveled twice a year.
 Her office was primarily in the basement of her house in Newtown Square, Pennsylvania.
 Many people in the high end world scheduled to meet with her in order to get specialized dresses for their children.
 When she first started creating these unique dresses she made about 2500 dresses a year by herself.